Airtable-Labs/upsert-examples/data_source_examples/README.md

 This sub folder (`data_source_examples`) includes data source specific upsert examples.

-If you don't see an example for your data source, check out our top-level [README.md here](../README.md) which has a list of generic examples in Javascript, Python, and more.
+If you don't see an example for your data source or are looking for data source agnostic examples, visit out our top-level [README.md here](../README.md) which has a list of generic examples.

 ---